encointer/book/src/tutorials-reputation-rings.md

 ### Attend a ceremony

 Follow the [ceremony tutorial](./tutorials-perform-cycle.md) to register, attend, and earn reputation.
-After the ceremony completes, the on-chain ring computation is triggered automatically during the phase transition.
+After the ceremony completes, the on-chain ring computation is triggered automatically during the next *Assigning* phase transition.

 ### Check ring computation